Aravind-Krishnadeva/time-series-anomoly-detection/README.md

    2. Jupyter notebooks for coding

 ## Description
+## 1. Create a Time Object
-1. **Create a time object:** We create a 24 hour time log, which creates a time stamp for every minute using the 'Date range method' of pandas library.
-Creates a series of time stamps for a day.
+Generate a 24-hour timeline with a timestamp for every minute using the `date_range()` method from the Pandas library.
+This forms the time base for our time series.

-2. **Curate  simulated real world sensor data:**  We create a simple dataset comprising of temperature, humidity and light data.
-3. **Create a time series dataframe:** We create a time indexed dataframe, with temperature, humidity and light data
-4. **Create first visualization plots** Plot the initial sensor data against time
-5. **Trend smoothing** Filter out noise from sensor data, to detect underlying trends
+## 2. Simulate Real-World Sensor Data
+Create synthetic datasets mimicking real sensor data — including temperature, humidity, and light intensity — with added random noise for realism.

+## 3. Create a Time-Indexed DataFrame
+Combine the time object and simulated data into a Pandas DataFrame, setting time as the index to enable time-based operations.

+## 4. Initial Data Visualization
-6. **Create second visualization plots** Plot the smoothened sensor data against time
+Plot the raw sensor data against time to observe natural trends and noise.

-7. **Perform anomoly detection**
+## 5. Apply Trend Smoothing
+Use a Simple Moving Average (SMA) to smooth the time series, helping to highlight overall trends by reducing noise.

+## 6. Smoothed Data Visualization
+Plot the smoothed sensor data to compare with raw data and better understand the underlying patterns.

+## 7. Perform Anomaly Detection
+Identify abnormal sensor readings by comparing values against rolling statistics (mean and standard deviation).